elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 };
 ```

-3. Define action type params fields using the property of `AlertTypeModel` `actionParamsFields`:
+3. Define action type params fields using the property of `ActionTypeModel` `actionParamsFields`:
 ```
 import React, { Fragment } from 'react';
 import { i18n } from '@kbn/i18n';